binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

-This repo is created and maintained by [Binh Nguyen](http://binhnguyennus.com/), R&D Engineer at The Agency for Science, Technology and Research of Singapore (A*Star).
+This project is created and maintained by Binh Nguyen, R&D Engineer at The Agency for Science, Technology and Research of Singapore (A*Star).
 I am fortunate to be a part of a small but elite Vietnamese team, working remotely on various software projects with international clients.
-If you want to join us, please message me directly on LinkedIn!
+If you want to join us (especially if you are a Vietnamese student who want to gain more experience while making good money), please message me directly on [my LinkedIn](https://www.linkedin.com/in/binhnguyennus/)!
 Thank You & Happy Coding! :heart: